 U.S. Department of Education regulations require that a student must be enrolled in an eligible Program of Study to receive financial aid.
 In addition, only classes required for your Program of Study are eligible for financial aid funding.
 Financial aid disbursements (what is paid to your account) are calculated based on your HFC active Program of Study.
 Only classes required for your eligible active Program of Study are eligible for financial aid funding.
-Classes not required for your Program of Study will not be eligible for any financial aid funding.
+Classes not required for your Program of Study are not eligible for any financial aid funding.

-If you are unsure of your active Program of Study, login to HFC Self-Service My Progress.
-If your Program of Study is incorrect, please see a Success Navigator, Advisor or Counselor for assistance in updating your program.
+If you are unsure of your active Program of Study, login to HFC Self-Service: View Your Progress.
+If your Program of Study is incorrect, please contact an Advisor for assistance in updating your program.